fxpio/fxp-security-bundle/Resources/doc/groups.md

-Using Groups with Sonatra SecurityBundle
+Using Groups with Fxp SecurityBundle
 ========================================

 Allow the usage of groups in the Symfony Security Authorization Checker.